-- 1. Re-open any remaining trail sections that are blocked with wind thrown trees from the 2017 windstorm. - 2.
-Restore/reconstruct trail segments impacted by timber salvage operations.
-As part of this, begin widening the outside loops to accommodate freestyle (skate) skiing. - 3.
-Continue to groom Nordic and Totogatic ski trails - 4.
-Continue to try to recruit club labor to assist with trail maintenance using labor and equipment reimbursement with ATC annual impact funds. - 5.
-Purchase replacement ski trail groomer.
+- 1. Restore/reconstruct trail segments impacted by timber salvage operations.
+As part of this, begin widening the outside loops to accommodate freestyle (skate) skiing. - 2.
+Continue to groom Nordic and Totogatic ski trails - 3.
+Continue to try to recruit club labor to assist with trail maintenance using labor and equipment reimbursement funds within the Forestry budget.